 The U value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
 Unlike for windows and roof windows, rooflights should have their U values calculated based on a horizontal position.

 No maximum U value has been set for display windows and similar glazing.
 However, their impact must be taken into account in the calculation of primary energy and CO2 emissions for the new building.

-Pilkington provides a range of products that can provide thermal insulation and solar control.
+To satisfy the above requirements, Pilkington provides a range of low-e glass that can provide thermal insulation.

 If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L 2021' as the Nature of Your Enquiry.